CannonWilson/Problem-Sets/README.md

 ---

 Hi there!
-In this repository you will find all the problems sets you will complete over the course of the bootcamp.
+In this repository you will find all the optional problems sets you can complete over the course of the bootcamp.